-- A: If the applicant/recipient receives a tax intercept payment and there is no record of a tax intercept previously, it is considered a lump sum and is not counted.
+- 3. If a non-custodial parent pays \$600 child support every 3 months, to an applicant/recipient, how would the worker calculate the total income?
+The worker would divide this child support by 3 months and count \$200 each month; non-custodial parent pays \$800 every 6 months, the worker would count \$133.33 a month; non-custodial parent pays \$1500 once a year, every year for the last 3 years, worker would divide it by 12 months and count \$125. - 4.
+A mother of four receives a one-time tax intercept child support payment.
+She also received it along with her regular child support payment. - Q: What happens if child support received is from a tax intercept? - A: If the applicant/recipient receives a tax intercept payment and there is no record of a tax intercept previously, it is considered a lump sum and is not counted.
 If the applicant/recipient receives a tax intercept payment along with regular child support payment, it is not counted if the tax intercept is not received every year. - 5.
 A recipient is garnished \$24.50 weekly for child support.
-However, the garnisher charges an additional processing fee of \$2.00.
-Therefore \$26.50 is deducted from the recipient's gross income amount. - Q: What is the total deduction that should be used? - A: The DSS/LPA would use \$26.50 as the weekly deduction amount.
+An additional processing fee of \$2.00 is deducted as well from the recipient's gross income amount. - Q: What is the total deduction that should be used? - A: The DSS/LPA would use \$26.50 as the weekly deduction amount.